Pankratius Pfeiffer: Death

-Pfeiffer died in an automobile accident in Rome on 12 May 1945, knocked down by a British military jeep as he tried to cross the road to the Vatican.
+On 12 May 1945, Pfeiffer was knocked down by a British military jeep as he tried to cross the road to the Vatican.
+He died the following day.
 On the day of his death, Vatican Radio paid tribute to him for his actions during the Second World War.
 He was succeeded as superior general by Facundus Peterk.

 A short street in Rome off of Via della Conciliazione was named in his honor.